 The course introduces fundamental thermodynamic principles presented from a chemical engineering perspective.
 The first and second law of thermodynamics, PV relationships for real and ideal fluids and methods for calculating enthalpy and entropy data, ad heat and work requirements for industrial chemical processes will be determined using mass, energy and entropy balances.
 Fundamental thermodynamic principles are used to examine applications involving processes with and without chemical reaction, common heat engines, flow processes and refrigeration cycles.

-Pre-req: CHEN.2010 Principles of Chemical Engineering with a grade of C- or better, and for Chemical Engineering Majors only.
+Pre-req: CHEN.2010 Principles of Chemical Engineering with a grade of C- or better,or Spring 2020 grade of "P", and for Chemical Engineering Majors only.

 An introduction to direct current and alternating current of electric circuits with emphasis on practical application.

 Pre-req: Sophomore Level or Permission of Instructor.

 This course introduces the student to several fundamental concepts and applications of fluid mechanics.
 It overviews the basic properties of fluids, the study of fluid statics and fluid flow systems, and the development and application of the appropriate mass, momentum, and energy balance relationships needed to solve a variety of practical problems, with a particular focus on the macroscopic view.
 Emphasis is on the ability to apply the basic principles to the design and analysis of engineering systems involving applications in hydrostatics, internal, open-channel, and external flows, pump selection, flow measurement, etc. The course also focuses on proper problem solving strategy and on the correct use of units in engineering analysis.

 Pre-req: CHEN.2010 Material Balances and Co-req: MATH.2360 Engineering Differential Equations or MATH.2340 Differential Equations.